tarantool/rocks/README.md

    # then install luarocks package:
    $ yum update
    $ yum install luarocks

+   # on Mac OS, e.g. using homebrew:
+   $ brew install lua
    ```

-   For a general procedure of installing LuaRocks on a Unix system, see
+   See a general procedure of installing LuaRocks on a
-   [LuaRocks Quick Start Guide][LuaRocksQuickStart].
+   [UNIX system][LuaRocksQuickStart] or [Mac OS][InstallLuaRocksOnMacOS].

 2. Add the Tarantool repository to the list of rock servers.